Georgia sheriff steps in after 140 people skipped jury duty

 WMAZ-TV reports courts in Laurens County faced a small crisis last week when only 60 people showed up for jury duty out of 200 who were mailed subpoenas.
 Sheriff Larry Dean had deputies make calls to the no-shows Tuesday.
 He also used the department's Facebook page to warn that a judge could have any absent prospective jurors arrested.

 Dean says enough people were coaxed into court late to make up four juries.
-He says many of them explained their absences by saying: "You know, we are busy."
+He says many of them explained their absences by saying they were busy.

 The sheriff says none of the people who failed to answer a jury summons were arrested.